VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

      Whether to disable adding 'step' param to the issued instant queries.
 This might be useful when using vmalert with datasources that do not support 'step' param for instant queries, like Google Managed Prometheus.
 It is not recommended to enable this flag if you use vmalert with VictoriaMetrics.
   -datasource.headers string
      Optional HTTP extraHeaders to send with each request to the corresponding -datasource.url.
 For example, -datasource.headers='My-Auth:foobar' would send 'My-Auth: foobar' HTTP header with every request to the corresponding -datasource.url.
 Multiple headers must be delimited by '^^': -datasource.headers='header1:value1^^header2:value2'
+  -datasource.idleConnTimeout duration
+     Defines a duration for idle (keep-alive connection) to exist.
+Consider settings this value less to the value of "-http.idleConnTimeout".
+It must prevent possible "write: broken pipe" and "read: connection reset by peer" errors. (default 50s)
   -datasource.lookback duration
      Deprecated: please adjust "-search.latencyOffset" at datasource side or specify "latency_offset" in rule group's params.
 Lookback defines how far into the past to look when evaluating queries.
 For example, if the datasource.lookback=5m then param "time" with value now()-5m will be added to every query.
   -datasource.maxIdleConnections int